 Each fund, other than Retirement Allocation, is named for a “target date”—the approximate year when you expect to retire and start withdrawing from your account.
 Funds furthest from their target dates emphasize growth potential by investing almost entirely in equities.
 As investors move closer to—and into—retirement, the funds automatically adjust to a more conservative asset mix.
-Investments in Multi-Manager Select Retirement Funds are not guaranteed against loss of principal: at any time, your account value can be more or less than the original amount contributed—including at the time of the fund’s target date.
-Also, investing in Multi-Manager Select Retirement Funds does not guarantee sufficient income in retirement.
+Investments in target-date funds are not guaranteed against loss of principal: at any time, your account value can be more or less than the original amount contributed—including at the time of the fund’s target date.
+Also, investing in target-date funds does not guarantee sufficient income in retirement.

 A WORD ABOUT RISK